MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

-give a time frame for early europiean cinema

 ## What is soft light?

 To be able to understand the history of soft lighting i will look at the ways soft light is created and the effect it produces Jay Holben discribes this process will in two issues of the American Cinematographer entitled Shot Craft: Light Quality 101 [@holbenLightQuality1012020]